rupajietishere/quantum-derivative-pricing/README.md

 ---

-## 🤝 Contributing
+## 🌟 Get Involved

 Contributions are welcome!
 Feel free to fork the repo and submit a pull request.

 ---